How To Make Dinner

 Follow these easy steps to make the creamiest most flavourful rutabaga soupMelt the butter in a medium-sized pot over medium-high heat

-• Remove the pot from the heat and blend the soup until smooth using the blending implement of your choice.
-For a smoother soup, use a high-powered blender like a Vitamix.
+Step 6: Remove the pot from the heat, remove the bay leaf, and blend the soup until smooth using the blending implement of your choice.
+For the smoothest soup, use a high-powered blender like a Vitamix.

 Success Tips